abkolan/stream-alerts/README.md

 Set off an alert, when a word occurs for more than X number of times in a sliding window of M minutes in a stream of text (like Tweets)

 ### Assumptions
 * Time at which the tweet is generated and the time at which the tweet is processed is the same.
-The difference between them is zero.
+The difference between them is zero (negligible).
 * This solution is running on a system that has has infinite resources (Not a distributed Systems problem)
 * No usage of any third party softwares whether open source or properitary.
 (For example: Map-Reduce, Spark, Storm or Kafka QL.